Professional Diploma in Islamic Economics and Finance 2018/19

 Search for a course

-To train employers/executives in banking, insurance and commercial sectors who wish to specialise in Islamic economics, finance and banking, with an opportunity to explore Arabic language (with specific focus) or Islamic studies which will assist them in expanding this area of the banking and finance industry.
+Train employers/executives in banking, insurance and commercial sectors who wish to specialise in Islamic economics, finance and banking, with an opportunity to explore Arabic language or Islamic studies.

-To provide an opportunity for fresh graduates in related disciplines to specialise their knowledge in the area of Islamic economics and finance with the added option of Islamic studies.
+Provide an opportunity for graduates in related disciplines to specialise their knowledge in the area of Islamic economics and finance.

 Candidates should be able to provide evidence of any one of the following: